Exchange FAQ–Your Questions Answered!

 Who is Orcas Recycling Services?

-Orcas Recycling Services (ORS) is the organization that has operated The Exchange reuse center at the Orcas Island Transfer Station since 1984.
+Orcas Recycling Services (ORS) is the organization that has always operated The Exchange reuse center at the Orcas Transfer Station.
 In September 2013, ORS, a 501(c)(3) not-for-profit corporation, took over management of the entire Orcas Island Transfer Station (OITS).
-ORS has run the Transfer Station successfully for nearly four years now, adding well over $1.5 Million dollars to the local economy in the process.
+ORS has run the Transfer Station successfully since then, adding well over half a million dollars annually to the local economy in the process.
 Our mission is to “build a zero waste community through service, education and stewardship of Orcas Island’s waste and resource streams.”
-You can see a list of key staff and board members here.
+You can see a list of staff and board members here.

 Will ORS have a long-term lease?

 ORS operates the Transfer Station under a contract with the County.
 We recently completed contract amendments that provide for the next 30 years, in 10-year contract increments.
 This allows ORS more stability in planning our future, and it lines up with our 30-year obligation to pay for the Exchange building through rental payments to the County.

 Will ORS need to continue to raise funds?

 The community has been very generous over the past several years—donating over $325,000 towards the rebuilding project.
 We completed our fundraising for The Exchange in May of 2017.
 That said, after The Exchange is open, we aren’t finished!
 To pursue our goal of zero waste, we need to continue improving the transfer station.
 Next on our list is an industrial baling machine for processing separated recyclables.
 After that we are interested in composting food waste.
 Our grant writing and fundraising days are not over!